 - Legal Basis

 - BfE Topics in the Bundestag

-Licensing of nuclear fuel transports
+Authorisation of nuclear fuel transports

 - The BfE examines whether the safety criteria are in compliance with the Atomic Energy Act (AtG) § 4 and whether the legal provisions relating to the transport of hazardous materials are met.

-If a carrier wishes to transport nuclear fuels he requires a transport licence.
+If a carrier wishes to transport nuclear fuels he requires a transport license.
 For this purpose he files an application to the Federal Office for Safety of Nuclear Waste Management (BfE).
 It has taken over this task on 30 July 2016 from the Federal Office for Radiation Protection (BfS) that had been responsible until then.

 In his application, he states the following:

 - What substances are to be transported (type and amount/volume)?